Food Allergy or Intolerance to Soy , and How to Substitute on a Gluten Free Diet.

 Pour the sauce into a sterile jar, cover with lid, and refrigerate.
 Will hold at least two weeks.

-If you don't expect to use much at a time, then cut the recipe in half.
+If you don't expect to use much at a time, then cut the recipe

 I have found that you have some options on salad dressings if you make your own.
 You can make them soy free using canola, corn, or olive oil.
 Good Season's can be made this way.